 Over the years, I’ve learned everything the hard way.
 By nature, I’m a last minute, free spirited kinda girl and that’s why I need a comprehensive travel preparation checklist more than anything.
 If I do get a last minute invitation, I want to be ready to take it.
 If I am planning a trip of a lifetime, I don’t want to mess it up.

-This is the only international travel checklist you'll ever need.
+This is the only pre-travel checklist you’ll ever need.

 Don’t make my mistakes.
 Prepare on, my friend!

-The first priority on your international travel checklist should be your health and paperwork.
-These can take time to arrange from authorities who don't like being flexible.
+The first priority on your international travel checklist should be sorting our your paperwork and taking care of any health requirements.
+These can take time to arrange from authorities who don’t like being flexible.
 Get in early and get it done.
+These are important things!

 Yes, OK, so you’ve probably realised you have to have one.
 But have you checked the expiry date?
 Do you know how many blank pages are left and how many you need?
 Some countries require a certain number of blank pages for their visas or require passport validity for up to six months or more.
 I’ve seen people turned away at check-in as a result of these very points.